 Once you complete the above steps, you’ve got the “Administrator: Command Prompt” window.
 You can perform any administrative task using the command prompt.

-How to launch Command Prompt as Administrator using the Run box?
+How to launch Command Prompt with Elevated Rights using the Run box?

 Step 1.
 Press